 Starting with runners

 For most growers, runners are a much better choice.
-Runners are established plants that have flowered and then been frozen to mimic winter temperatures.
-You then put them into your system and the plants will then start going through their natural cycle.
+Runners have established plants that have flowered and then been frozen to mimic winter temperatures.
+You then put them into your system, and the plants will then start going through their natural cycle.
+The other significant benefit of runners is that they’re almost guaranteed to be disease-free if you’re buying from a reputable nursery.

 Strawberry Types